Discard Aggro Deck Guide & Matchups

 Click on the box to read detailed info about a matchup of choice:

-Mulligan for: Astute Academic, Zaunite Urchin, Arena Battlecaster, Flame Chompers, House Spider, Poro Cannon, Jury-Rig; Vision, Draven – if you already have a good hand.
+Mulligan for: Legion Rearguard, Zaunite Urchin, Arena Battlecaster, Flame Chompers, House Spider, Poro Cannon, Jury-Rig; Vision, Draven – if you already have a good hand.

 - They have no good answer for your early board flood and no healing.
 You can win really very fast against them just by assembling a large board and buffing it with Arena Battlecaster and Vision.